Kratosgado/nasm-compiler-linux/README.md

 - `extension.runAssembly`/`f5`: Compiles and runs the current NASM assembly file.

 ## Requirements
+- Install Asm Code Lens for syntax highlighting: provides a new language mode "Assembler file"
 - NASM (Netwide Assembler) must be installed on your system.
 You can download and install NASM from the official website: [NASM Downloads](https://www.nasm.us/)